NY seeks $370 million in penalties in Trump's civil fraud trial. His response: 'They should pay me'

 He will weigh claims of conspiracy, insurance fraud and falsifying business records.
 But he ruled before trial on the lawsuit's top claim, finding that Trump and other defendants engaged in fraud for years.
 With that ruling, the judge ordered that a receiver take control of some of the ex-president's properties, but an appeals court has frozen that order for now.

-During the trial, Engoron fined Trump a total of $15,000 after finding that he violated a gag order that barred all trial participants from commenting publicly on the judge's staff.
-The order was imposed after Trump maligned the judge's principal law clerk.
+During the trial, Engoron fined Trump a total of $15,000 after finding that he violated a gag order.
+The order, imposed after Trump maligned a law clerk, barred all trial participants from commenting publicly on the judge's staff.

 Trump’s lawyers are appealing the gag order.